zabulus/core/doc/sql.extensions/README.packages.txt

       unpackaged routines.

       Firebird packages are divided in two pieces: a header (aka PACKAGE) and a body (aka PACKAGE BODY).
 This division is very similar to a Delphi unit.
-The header correspond to the interface part, and the body correspond to the implementation part.
+The header corresponds to the interface part, and the body corresponds to the implementation part.

       The user needs first to create the header (CREATE PACKAGE) and after it the body (CREATE PACKAGE BODY).